batuuqur/face-recognition_cheat-detection/README.md

 # face-recognition_cheat-detection

-Attendance checker and cheat detector
+This project is an attendance and cheating detection system for exam environments.
+Using facial recognition and body movement tracking, it helps ensure exam integrity by identifying registered users and detecting potential imposters or outsiders in real-time.

 🔍 Features:

+🎫 User Registration: Allows new users to register and be flagged as outsiders or imposters based on their relevance to the school.
 🎯 Face Recognition: Verifies user identity using a pretrained facial recognition model.
-👀 Cheat Detection: Monitors eye movement, head position, and multiple face presence.
-🕵️‍♂️ Multiple Face Alerts: Detects and interprets if person behaves suspiciously.
+👀 Cheat Detection: Monitor suspicious body movements.
+Detects and interprets if person behaves suspiciously.
 ⏱ Real-Time Monitoring: Provides continuous evaluation during the session.
 💾 Logging System: Saves when is the last time student entered the exam and out.